Skip to main content

 Access Restrictions

-Collection is open to researchers pending approval to view original material.
-Upon approval, researchers may examine material in collection under supervised conditions in the Reading Room.
+Collection is open to researchers on a request basis only, pending approval of request to view original material.

 Copy Restrictions

+User responsible for all copyright compliance.
 Permission to publish must be obtained from Photo Archives.
-Online Request Permission form available at: http://www.palaceofthegovernors.org/photo_request.html.
-User responsible for all copyright compliance.
+Form to request permission available at: https://www.nmhistorymuseum.org/collections/photo-archives/order-photos

 Biographical Information

 Henry T. Hiester (interchangeably spelled Heister) probably came to Santa Fe in summer of 1871 from Iowa or Texas at the invitation of Dr. Enos Andrews to replace photographer Nicholas Brown.
 It is thought he brought the first solar camera to New Mexico for making life-size enlargements, generally having them painted by John D. Howland, a Santa Fe artist.
-Main body of known work is stereo views the length of the Rio Grande Basin in New Mexico and Arizona and the Navajo Reservation area.
+The main body of his known work is stereo views of the length of the Rio Grande Basin in New Mexico and Arizona and the Navajo Reservation area.
 Hiester made a boat trip down the Rio Grande with Howland in the summer of 1874 and both opened studios in Mesilla, near present day Las Cruces.
 Hiester evidently worked as an interpreter to the Mescalero Apaches in 1875.
 He returned to Santa Fe before working in Northeastern Arizona.
 He was last documented as returning to Santa Fe in 1878.
 The collection was donated to the photo archives by his nephew Paul Hiester in 1974.
 Some original Hiester negatives came to the archive as part of the 1966 Melander Collection purchase.

 Extent